Amazebot/bbot/md/ThoughtProcess.md

 bBot takes any required action, locally or through external integrations.

-This is an inherent result of the completion of `listen` and `understand` middleware.
-Matched listeners will have their callbacks called, or if they provided a `bit` key, those bits will be executed.
+This is an implicit outcome of `listen` and `understand` stages, but if reached without any listener matching, bBot creates a special `CatchAllMessage` message to receive.
+Effectively restarting the process for a new set of listeners that can take action when nothing else did.

+- `.listenCatchAll` adds a callback for any unmatched message

 ## Respond.